This job is sometimes referred to by alternative titles

-Pay for plastics technicians varies depending on their experience:
+Pay for plastics technicians varies depending on experience:

-- Apprentices usually start on between the minimum training wage and the minimum wage.
+- Apprentices usually earn between minimum training wage and minimum wage.

-- Experienced plastics technicians with four or more years' experience can earn up to $34 an hour.
+- Plastics technicians with four or more years' experience can earn up to $34 an hour.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 Plastics technicians may do some or all of the following:

 - design and make tools and machinery

 - set amount of plastics produced each hour

 - test machines and check the quality of plastic products